In this article, you'll learn the following:

 UK Black Pride, London

-UK Black Pride (UKBP) is the world’s largest LGBTQIA+ celebration for people with African, Asian, Middle Eastern, Latin American and Caribbean heritage.
-It’s a space for cultures to be expressed freely, with entertainment throughout the day.
-Expect singers, DJs, motivational speakers, peaceful protests and more.
+Celebrating its 20th anniversary, UK Black Pride (UKBP) is the world’s largest LGBTQIA+ celebration for people with African, Asian, Middle Eastern, Latin American and Caribbean heritage.
+It’s a space for free cultural expression, with entertainment throughout the day.
+Expect performances, talks, community stalls and workshops.

 Price: Free

-How to get there: UKBP will be held at Queen Elizabeth Olympic Park this year.
-Take the Jubilee line (eastbound) from London Waterloo to Stratford to join the event
+How to get there: UKBP takes place at Queen Elizabeth Olympic Park in Stratford, London.
+Take the Jubilee line (eastbound) from London Waterloo to Stratford to join the event.

 Southampton Pride